-- The member or the member's legal representative, DHS/DDS Case Manager and FMS subagent will monitor use of allotted budget to assure only approved services are provided and compensated.

-- The FMS subagent will require receipts for all prior authorized purchases in which the member or their representative submit a vendor request form for reimbursement.

-- Members choosing to self-direct are included in the random sample for monitoring conducted by DHS/DDS Quality Assurance Unit.
+- The member or the member's legal representative, DHS/DDS Case Manager and FMS subagent will monitor use of allotted budget to assure only approved services are provided and compensated. - The FMS subagent will require receipts for all prior authorized purchases in which the members or their representative submit a vendor request form for reimbursement. - Members choosing to self-direct are included in the random sample for monitoring conducted by DHS/DDS g.
+Participant-Directed Services.
+Specify the participant direction opportunity (or opportunities) available for each waiver service that is specified as participant-directed in Appendix C-1/C-3.

+Quality Assurance Unit.
 Additionally, case management monitoring, including progress report reviews, serve to ensure the best interest of the member.